datagrok-ai/public/help/compute/compute.md

 Datagrok UI is web-native, so it is possible to use the platform on mobile devices, including performing computations on the client side.
 Even in the current state with no mobile-specific UI optimizations performed, the platform is already usable.
+This allows for a $100 tablet to be duct-taped on the instrument in the lab and run a simulation specific to that instrument - a truly innovative, affordable, and fit-for-purpose solution!

 Here's Andrew running the client-side Lotka-Volterra Model on the underpowered Nexus 7 from 2012: